-XL C/C++ extended precision is not in the binary128 format that is suggested by the IEEE standard.
-The IEEE standard suggests that extended formats use more bits in the exponent for greater range and the fraction for greater precision.
+The 128-bit extended precision format of XL C is different from the binary128 formats that are suggested by the IEEE standard.
+The IEEE standard suggests that extended formats use more bits in the exponent for greater range and the fraction for higher precision.

-Special numbers, such as NaN, infinity, and negative zero, are not fully supported by the 128-bit extended precision values.
+It is possible that special numbers, such as NaN, infinity, and negative zero, cannot be represented by the 128-bit extended precision values.
 Arithmetic operations do not necessarily propagate these numbers in extended precision.